JetBrains/teamcity-documentation/topics/restoring-teamcity-data-from-backup.md

 __Before resuming the restore__, manually delete the incorrectly restored object from the database.

 To resume the backup restore after an interruption:
-Run the `maintainDB` utility with the `restore` command with the required options and the additonal `--continue` option:
+Run the `maintainDB` utility with the `restore` command with the required options and the `--continue` option:

 ```Plain Text